 From February 1881 to March 1884 he served with the Flora, in South Africa.
 The 1881 census finds him stationed with the Flora—but not on board ship; the Flora at anchor in Saviours Bay, Cape of Good Hope, a fourth class receiving ship, under Commander Henry Townley Wright.
 Reuben reengaged on the 28th October that year; his physical description was unchanged, save that he had grown to 5'8".
 In 1881 he received a good conduct medal: a notice was published in The Times on 20 December that "Sergt.
 Reuben Beck, R.M., of the Flora" had been awarded the "medal for long service and good conduct".
 He served as hospital sergeant at Simons Town, just outside Cape Town.
 In 1883 he became a Freemason, joining the Royal Alfred Lodge (420) at Simons Town, Cape of Good Hope (and by the time of his golden wedding anniversary in 1926 he was one of the oldest Freemasons in the Medway towns).
 In February 1884 he was discharged from his ship, and given mail steamer passage to England.
 He had apparently been involved in the war with the Zulus—he returned to England with a Zulu assagai and shield.8

 After June 1884 every commanding officer he had recommended him for a gratuity.
 From June 1884 to September 1891 he was a colour sergeant, based at Chatham, his character V.G.
 He was also appointed company sergeant (equivalent in rank to company sergeant-major), a position he retained for three years.
 In October 1887 the Beck family were living at the Royal Marine Barracks in Chatham.
 Reuben last passed the sea service gunnery drill in January 1888.
 In March 1888 he was raised to the rank of acting quartermaster-sergeant, R.M.
 Depot, Deal, being confirmed in that rank at the Chatham Division in August 1891, and remaining there until October 1892.
 From 1889 to 1890 the family were living in A. House, N. Barracks, Walmer Depot.
+By January 1889 he was a Color-Sergeant in the RMLI.
 In the 1891 census Reuben is shown as employed as a Color Sergeant Royal Marines, living with his family at 4 Chatham Place, Walmer, Kent.
 In August that year the family resided at No 2 Cambell Road, Walmer.9

 From September 1891 to October 1892 he was a second master sergeant at Chatham, living in the Marine Barracks, his character described as V.G.
 On the 7th October 1892 he was discharged on the ground of length of service; by this time he had grown to 5'9½", and his complexion had become dark; he possessed five good conduct badges at discharge, at which time he was living at 24 Clover St, Chatham; he lived there until 1894.10